winter | this goes with that

 butternut pumpkin | the best slow roasted for that natural caramelising, of course the classic soup, curries.

-the leaves can be used in place of spinach or creamed with the rocket & chard.
+the leaves can be used in place of spinach or creamed with rocket & chard.

-*curries don’t need to include a whole lot of dried spices. light curries are beautiful and if the dried spices you have aren’t fresh they can overpower everything.
-I prefer to use all fresh ginger, turmeric and curry leaves, a little garlic, plenty of black pepper with fresh tomatoes or coconut cream and heaps of fresh herbs.
+*curries don’t need to include a whole lot of dried spices. light curries are beautiful and if the dried spices you have aren’t fresh they can overpower everything and taste dusty.
+I prefer to use all fresh ginger, turmeric and curry leaves, a little garlic, plenty of black pepper with fresh tomatoes or coconut cream and heaps of fresh herbs. toast your dried spices before combining and using for a better overall flavour profile.

 as most people live in apartments I can't advocate the use of smoky grill pans or bbq's.